Morgan Stanley Sells 6,651 Shares of Vanguard Large-Cap ETF (NYSEARCA:VV)

-Morgan Stanley reduced its position in Vanguard Large-Cap ETF (NYSEARCA:VV) by 0.3% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 2,435,100 shares of the company’s stock after selling 6,651 shares during the quarter.
-Morgan Stanley owned approximately 1.99% of Vanguard Large-Cap ETF worth $427,945,000 at the end of the most recent quarter.
+Morgan Stanley lowered its position in Vanguard Large-Cap ETF (NYSEARCA:VV) by 0.3% during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 2,435,100 shares of the company’s stock after selling 6,651 shares during the period.
+Morgan Stanley owned 1.99% of Vanguard Large-Cap ETF worth $427,945,000 as of its most recent SEC filing.

-A number of other institutional investors also recently added to or reduced their stakes in the business.
-ADE LLC acquired a new stake in shares of Vanguard Large-Cap ETF in the fourth quarter valued at $25,000.
-Capital Analysts LLC increased its position in Vanguard Large-Cap ETF by 136.1% in the third quarter.
-Capital Analysts LLC now owns 170 shares of the company’s stock worth $27,000 after purchasing an additional 98 shares during the period.
-Winslow Evans & Crocker Inc. increased its position in Vanguard Large-Cap ETF by 105.9% in the fourth quarter.
-Winslow Evans & Crocker Inc. now owns 175 shares of the company’s stock worth $31,000 after purchasing an additional 90 shares during the period.
-BNC Wealth Management LLC acquired a new stake in Vanguard Large-Cap ETF in the third quarter worth about $32,000.
-Finally, West Financial Advisors LLC acquired a new stake in Vanguard Large-Cap ETF in the fourth quarter worth about $32,000.
+Several other institutional investors and hedge funds have also modified their holdings of VV.
+US Bancorp DE increased its position in shares of Vanguard Large-Cap ETF by 0.9% during the third quarter.
+US Bancorp DE now owns 15,707 shares of the company’s stock valued at $2,457,000 after acquiring an additional 145 shares during the last quarter.
+Thrivent Financial for Lutherans increased its position in shares of Vanguard Large-Cap ETF by 206.7% during the third quarter.
+Thrivent Financial for Lutherans now owns 5,260 shares of the company’s stock valued at $822,000 after acquiring an additional 3,545 shares during the last quarter.
+Kestra Advisory Services LLC purchased a new stake in shares of Vanguard Large-Cap ETF during the third quarter valued at approximately $2,484,000.
+Capital Analysts LLC increased its position in shares of Vanguard Large-Cap ETF by 136.1% during the third quarter.
+Capital Analysts LLC now owns 170 shares of the company’s stock valued at $27,000 after acquiring an additional 98 shares during the last quarter.
+Finally, Farr Miller & Washington LLC DC purchased a new stake in shares of Vanguard Large-Cap ETF during the third quarter valued at approximately $200,000.

 Vanguard Large-Cap Index Fund (the Fund) seeks to track the performance of a benchmark index that measures the investment return of large-capitalization stocks.
 The Fund employs a passive management investment approach designed to track the performance of the MSCI US Prime Market 750 Index, a diversified index predominantly made up of stocks of large United States companies.